medplum/medplum/packages/docs/docs/agent/index.md

 ## Supported Protocols

 - [HL7 v2](https://www.hl7.org): A widely used low-level message protocol for healthcare data exchange.
-- [DICOM C-Store](https://dicom.nema.org/dicom/2013/output/chtml/part07/sect_9.3.html): A protocol used for storing metadata about medical images.
+- [DICOM](https://www.dicomstandard.org/): A protocol used for storing metadata about medical images.
+Currently, Medplum supports the C-STORE and C-ECHO operations.
+Support for other DICOM operations such C-FIND, C-GET, and C-MOVE is coming soon.
 - [ASTM](https://www.astm.org/): Used to transfer data between clinical instruments and computer systems.
+ASTM support is still in alpha.

 ## See also